Lionel Gossman

-Lionel Gossman (1929 – 11 January 2021) was a Scottish-American scholar of French literature.
+Lionel Gossman (31 May 1929 – 11 January 2021) was a Scottish-American scholar of French literature.
 He taught Romance Languages at Johns Hopkins University and Princeton University, and wrote extensively on the history, theory and practice of historiography, and on aspects of German cultural history.

 Biography

 Gossman was born in Glasgow, Scotland and educated in public schools in the city, and during World War II, the surrounding countryside.
 In 1951, he graduated with an M.A.
 (Hons.) degree in French and German literature from the University of Glasgow.
 In 1952, he obtained the Diplôme d'Études Supérieures at the Sorbonne in Paris, France, and wrote his thesis "The Idea of the Golden Age in Le Roman de la Rose."

-From 1952-1954, Gossman served in the Royal Navy where he was trained to be a simultaneous English-Russian translator.
+From 1952 to 1954, Gossman served in the Royal Navy where he was trained to be a simultaneous English-Russian translator.
 Upon completion of national service in 1954, he entered the then newly founded St. Antony's College, the first exclusively graduate college of Oxford University.
 In 1958 he completed a doctoral dissertation on scholarly research and writing on the Middle Ages during the French Enlightenment ("The World and Work of La Curne de Sainte-Palaye").

 After a brief stint as Assistant Lecturer at the University of Glasgow (1957–1958), Gossman accepted a teaching position in the Department of Romance Languages at Johns Hopkins University in Baltimore, Maryland.
-He rose through the ranks, becoming professor in 1966, head of the French section of the Department in 1968, and chair in 1975.
+He rose through the ranks, becoming professor in 1966, head of the French section of the department in 1968, and chair in 1975.
 Gossman said he was fortunate to have as colleagues and friends in those years René Girard, Roland Barthes, Jacques Derrida, Lucien Goldmann, Jean-François Lyotard, Michel Serres and Louis Marin.
 Gossman recalls in his autobiography:

 In 1976, Gossman moved to Princeton University, where he spent 23 "calm, happy, productive and personally and intellectually fulfilling years."
-He served on key university committees, and from 1991-1996 chaired the Romance Languages Department.
+He served on key university committees, and from 1991 to 1996 chaired the Romance Languages Department.
 In 1990 he received Princeton's Howard T. Berhman Award for distinguished service in the humanities.

 In 1991 he was made an Officer in the Ordre des Palmes Académiques; in 1996, he was elected a Member of the American Philosophical Society; and in 2005 he received an honorary degree of Doctor of Humanities from Princeton University.
 Gossman has also served on the editorial boards of The Johns Hopkins University Press, the Princeton University Press and the American Philosophical Society.

 After retiring in 1999, Gossman resumed his undergraduate studies of German culture.
 He wrote a number of articles on aspects of 19th-century German art and cultural politics, including several studies of the Nazarene movement.
 On the Nazarenes, he authored the study "Unwilling Moderns: The Nazarene Painters of the Nineteenth Century" and the book "The Making of a Romantic Icon: The Religious Context of Friedrich Overbeck's 'Italia und Germania.'"